fabric8io/kubernetes-client/doc/CRD-generator.md

 Now you can define a `class` that extends `io.fabric8.kubernetes.client.CustomResource` and the corresponding CRD is generated in the folder: `target/classes/META-INF/fabric8`

-For example, code similar to:
+For example, for code similar to:

 ```java
 @Group("org.example")